ScanMountGoat/xc3_lib/DEVELOPMENT.md

 ```

 ## Debugging File Writing
-The easiest way to test writing a file is to parse a file and then write it again without making changes.
+The easiest way to test errors when writing a file is to parse a file and then write it again without making changes.
 This should result in a binary identical output file.
-This can be checked using Rust code or using a hex editor like [HxD](https://mh-nexus.de/en/hxd/) or [ImHex](https://github.com/WerWolv/ImHex) for visual diff checking.
-See xc3_test for code examples.
+This can be checked using a hex editor like [HxD](https://mh-nexus.de/en/hxd/) or [ImHex](https://github.com/WerWolv/ImHex) for visual diff checking.
+See xc3_test for Rust code examples.

 Another useful test is to write the file to binary and then read it again.
 The two data structures like `Mxmd` or `Msrd` should compare as equal.
 Differences can indicate that data isn't being written properly.
-For more visual output, pretty print the debug representation before and after to text files.
+For more visual output, pretty print the debug representation before and after to text files using the `"{:#?}"` format specifier.
 The text can be diffed using an online diffing tool or directly in some editors like VsCode.